siddchauhan77/oaqjp-final-project-emb-ai/README.md

 To successfully complete this project, you will need to perform the following tasks:

 ### Task 1: Clone the Project Repository
 Start by cloning the project repository to your local environment.
-This will provide you with the necessary code and resources to begin your work. this is the original project link: https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai.git but I have cloned it on my local machine and pushed it again on new repo for a purpose of using it in the Cloud IDE this the link: for my own repo
+This will provide you with the necessary code and resources to begin your work. this is the original project link: https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai.git but I have cloned it on my local machine and pushed it again on new repo for a purpose of using it in the Cloud IDE this the link: https://github.com/siddchauhan77/oaqjp-final-project-emb-ai

 ### Task 2: Create an Emotion Detection Application
 Utilize the Watson NLP library to develop an emotion detection application.
 This application will analyze text input and identify the underlying emotions.